 Who Makes Coal Policy in Illinois?
 Chapter II

 Politicians like to speak of government as a partnership.
 In the case of Illinois coal, that partnership is usually thought to consist of three powerful members.
 One is state government itself.
-Another is the organizations outside the Statehouse with interests in coal: the industry, unions, consumer and environmental groups.
+Another is the organizations outside the statehouse with interests in coal: the industry, unions, and consumer and environmental groups.
 The third is the federal government.
 But though there is general agreement on who makes coal policy, it is misleading to describe them as partners.
-A partnership implies a common goal, and in the last 10 years especially the interests which have a say on Illinois coal disagree as often as they agree.
+A partnership implies a common goal, and in the last ten years especially the interests which have a say on Illinois coal disagree as often as they agree.

 The Illinois Coal Association (formerly the Illinois Coal Operators Association) represents the Illinois industry, or most of it.
-It is the lobbyist and public relations voice for those companies which dig an estimated 95 percent of Illinois' yearly coaj output.
+It is the lobbyist and public relations voice for those companies which dig an estimated 95 percent of Illinois' yearly coal output.
 (The remaining companies, all of them small, belong to the Coal Producers Association of Illinois.)
 When the Illinois Coal Association (ICA) speaks, its opinion has the weight of a billion-dollar industry behind it.

 The ICA is run by Joseph Spivey and Taylor Pensoneau, its president and vice president, respectively.
-Neither have backgrounds in coal; they come from administration, lobbying and journalism.
+Neither have backgrounds in coal; they come from administration, lobbying, and journalism.
 Their principal task is to promote Illinois coal.
-In the present legislative context, that means opposing a coal severance tax, complaining about the effects of clean air rules on their product's marketability, urging what the ICA sometimes calls a "rational"(as unrestrictive as legally allowable) implementation of the 1977 federal surface mining act.
+In the present legislative context, that means opposing a coal severance tax, complaining about the effects of clean air rules on their product's marketability, and urging what the ICA sometimes calls a "rational"(as unrestrictive as legally allowable) implementation of the 1977 federal surface mining act.

 The association argues its cases through the usual means.
-Both Spivey and Pensoneau are registered lobbyists, and the ICA publishes a steady stream of statements, studies and reports as part of what one of the ICA's lobbyists unabashedly referred to as "propaganda" in 1938.
-When needed, the ICA can command an audience with the governor, as it did in February, when a nine-man delegation met privately with James R. Thompson and his staff to present its case against severance taxes" and environmental regulations.
+Both Spivey and Pensoneau are registered lobbyists, and the ICA publishes a steady stream of statements, studies, and reports as part of what one of the ICA's lobbyists unabashedly referred to as "propaganda" in 1938.
+When needed, the ICA can command an audience with the governor, as it did in February, when a nine-man delegation met privately with James R. Thompson and his staff to present its case against severance taxes and environmental regulations.

 Strong coal lobby

 Measured solely by its legislative scorecard, the ICA must be considered one of the more influential of the major coal interest groups.
 The coal severance tax is buried for the moment (a defeat for which the United Mine Workers must also be given some credit).
-The ICA did not get what it may have wanted in the state's program to implement the federal surface mining act which; the measure, H.B.
-2548, was passed by the General Assembly and signed into law by Gov. Thompson as P. A. 81-1015 in September.
+The ICA did not get what it may have wanted in the state's program to implement the federal surface mining act (the measure, H.B.
+2548, was passed by the General Assembly and signed into law by Gov. Thompson as P. A. 81-1015 in September).
 But the ICA did manage to forestall the federal Office of Surface Mining from enforcing the Federal Surface Mining Control and Reclamation Act (SMCRA) in the absence of an acceptable state program for doing so.
 Another ICA success came on a bill in the General Assembly which would force coal companies to pay a minimum 5 percent royalty on coal leases.
 The bill, H.B.
 2231, which the ICA opposes, is stalled in a Senate subcommittee.

-This record is respectable, certainly, but it reveals the changes the industry has undergone since the 1930's and 1940's.
-Back then the industry was a nearly unswervable force in the Statehouse.
+This record is respectable, certainly, but it reveals the changes the industry has undergone since the 1930s and 1940s.
+Back then the industry was a nearly unswervable force in the statehouse.

 When the ICA wins, it does so partly because it has a sympathetic man in the governor's mansion and partly because of widespread nervousness over the industry's recent economic decline and the layoffs that portends.
 There is no sizable coal bloc per se, so the ICA works, as do most lobbying groups, with shifting sets of alliances.
 Depending on the issue, these may include such unlikely allies as the United Mine Workers, as happened this session with the severance tax.

-Outside the Statehouse, the ICA makes its presence felt through the Illinois Department of Mines and Minerals (IDMM).
+Outside the statehouse, the ICA makes its presence felt through the Illinois Department of Mines and Minerals (IDMM).
 It may or may not be true, as some students of state government have alleged, that IDMM has been "captured" by the coal owners; both IDMM and ICA deny it, with the ICA insisting that the department "pulls no punches" when it comes to permits, safety enforcement and the like.
 But the association has, like the miners' unions, hammered out a close working relationship with the department.
 It is protective of that relationship.
 When it was proposed recently that land reclamation authority be transferred to the Department of Conservation, the ICA fought the move, arguing that IDMM alone had the necessary expertise, that coal regulation was too important to relegate to a subcabinet level, and that "meaningful regulation" requires close rapport between the regulators and the regulated.

 Not surprisingly for the representative of a powerful and often unpopular industry, the ICA has critics.
 In August for instance, the Illinois South Project accused the association of fostering a "climate of protective benevolence" toward the industry by its systematic exaggeration of both the potential layoffs and increased operation costs resulting from federal air and land reclamation regulations.
-The United Mine Workers, for its part, privately chides the ICA for being only a halfhearted advocate of Illinois coal; the union notes that the ICA, unlike the UMW, has not taken a hard public stand against the use of western coal or nuclear power.
+The United Mine Workers, for its part, privately chides the ICA for being only a half-hearted advocate of Illinois coal; the union notes that the ICA, unlike the UMW, has not taken a hard public stand against the use of western coal or nuclear power.
 That is only one of the complaints directed at the industry by the United Mine Workers.